-Known as the Kasai Nightingale, Papa Wemba, a frontline Congolese musician from DR Congo was the undisputed king of Rhumba Rock and also a stylish fashion icon who helped to popularise the La Sape look.
+Known as the Kasai Nightingale, Papa Wemba, a frontline Congolese musician from DR Congo was the undisputed king of Rhumba Rock and also a stylish fashion icon who helped to popularize the La Sape look.

-Born on 14th of June 1949 in Lubefu, a community in the Sankuru District of Kasaï-Oriental (East Kasai), one of the ten provinces in the Democratic Republic of Congo, Wemba’s given birth name was Jules Shungu Wembadio Pene Kikumba.
+Born on 14th of June 1949 in Lubefu, a community in the Sankuru District of Kasaï-Oriental (East Kasai), one of the ten provinces in Democratic Republic of Congo, Wemba’s given birth name was Jules Shungu Wembadio Pene Kikumba.

-“There was always the influence of religious music on my voice because, with religious music, the minor key always recurs.
+“There was always the influence of religious music on my voice, because with religious music, the minor key always recurs.
 When I compose songs, I often use the minor key.”

 Wemba began singing in the choir before moving to Kinshasa in the 1960s and with the creation of the rock-rumba band, Zaiko Langa Langa in December 1969, he became one of the first musicians to join the group.
 As a singer/composer, he helped established the band as one of the most successful Congolese groups, before leaving with some band members to form Isifi Lokole in December 1974.